bashup/fik/README.md

 Custom directives can be placed in a separate `.md` file, which can then be loaded using [`mdsh-run`](https://github.com/bashup/mdsh/#available-functions) from any script block or file.
 (So if you have global common directives, you can put them in a global `.md` file and then `mdsh-run` that file from your `$HOME/.config/fikrc` or `/etc/traefik/fikrc`, to make them available to all projects.)

 For more on the process of creating shell functions like these from markdown blocks, see the jqmd documentation on [reusable code blocks](https://github.com/bashup/jqmd/#reusable-blocks).

+#### Workaround for Traefik Issue 3725 (wrong frontend names in logs)

+Currently, Traefik (at least through version 1.7.0-rc5) [doesn't log the correct front-end name when a backend is shared between multiple front-ends](https://github.com/containous/traefik/issues/3725).
+You can work around this issue by defining unique backends for each frontend, using the `unique-backend` and/or `unique-backends` directives.

+The `unique-backend` *[frontend]* directive flags the named *frontend* as needing a unique backend.
+(If no *frontend* is given, the current frontend is assumed.)

+When configuration is complete, frontends flagged with `unique-backend` will have unique backends created for them, whose names will be of the form `"backend: frontend"`, where `backend` is the backend previously associated with `frontend`.
+(The settings for the new backend will be copied from the old one.)

+To avoid having to invoke `unique-backend` after every `match`, you can use `unique-backends on`, which is equivalent to `event on "frontend" unique-backend`.
+(That is, `unique-backend` will be called for every new `match`.)  `unique-backends off` turns this behavior off again.

+Note: this feature is strictly a workaround until the underlying Traefik issue is fixed.
+Be sure to `fik diff` your project's routes and review the effects it has before you `fik up` with this directive in use.
+(Not that it isn't *always* a good idea to `fik diff` before you `fik up`!)

 ### TOML Filenames